plone/training/deployment/ansible.rst

 Ansible is usually installed on the orchestrating computer -- typically your desktop or laptop.
 It is a large Python application (though a fraction the size of Plone!) that needs many specific Python packages from the Python Package Index (PyPI).

-That makes Ansible a strong candidate for a Python ``virtualenv`` installation If you don't have virtualenv installed on your computer, do it now.
+That makes Ansible a strong candidate for a Python :program:`virtualenv` installation If you don't have :program:`virtualenv` installed on your computer, do it now.

-``virtualenv`` may be installed via an OS package manager, or on a Linux or BSD machine with the command:
+:program:`virtualenv` may be installed via an OS package manager, or on a Linux or BSD machine with the command:

 .. code-block:: shell-session

     sudo easy_install-2.7 virtualenv

-Once you've got ``virtualenv``, use it to create a working directory containing a virtual Python:
+Once you've got :program:`virtualenv`, use it to create a working directory containing a virtual Python:

 .. code-block:: shell-session